 Phono Cartridge Rebuilding and Stylus Retipping Services

 "Can my cartridge be rebuilt, even if the cantilever is snapped off?"
 The answer is yes; if the damage has not caused internal problems to the cartridge.
 Peter inspects for all types of internal damage on the cartridges that come in for service.
 You also have the option of paying for an initial evaluation, and if the cartridge is repairable, the fee can be applied to the work.
-Peter's vast experience allows him to perform internal repair work that no one else in the world can do.
+Certain cartridges require considerably more time and effort to rebuild properly - high end Clearaudio, Koetsu, and others.
+If you select one of the price ranges shown for these types or others and it does NOT apply to your make and model, we will contact you before starting the repair when its turn comes up in queue.
+Please be aware that Peter's vast 40 plus years of experience allows him to perform internal repair work that no one else in the world can do.

 We offer basic service for retipping services, as well as replacement of the complete cantilever/stylus if required.
 Although more difficult and more costly, retipping only is by far the preferred method of restoration where the cantilever is intact and the diamond has been lost or worn.
 For these, we perform "retipping only" with our low mass Nude Contact Line styli, our Optimized Contour Nude Contact Line design or one of many other diamond designs we stock.

-"Retipping Only" ranges from $350 - $650, depending on the cartridge model and how much other work is needed.
+"Retipping Only" takes more time and is more difficult to do properly, but has near zero risk, and usually results in original performance.
+The cost for this service ranges from $350 - $650, depending on the cartridge model and how much other work is needed.

 Throughout the restoration process, we will keep you informed with recommendations for the best possible path for restoring your treasured cartridge.
-Our customers appreciate us knowing far more than just the “mechanics” of cartridge repair.
+Our customers appreciate us knowing far more than just the “mechanics” of cartridge repair you might find elsewhere - after all, we have been engineering and manufacturing cartridges for a long time.
 It is an art form requiring many disciplines, and one that we have been engaged in for over 40 years.